SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/BranchPrediction/index.rst

 - Implement a FetchConditionalPrediction (GShare flavor)
 - Learn using the LearnPlugin interface.
 Write to read hazard are handled via a bypass
-- Will not apply the prediction via flush / pc change, another plugin will do that
+- Will not apply the prediction via flush / pc change, another plugin will do that (ex : BtbPlugin)

+Note that one of the current issue with GShare, is that it take quite a few iterations to learn (depending the branch history)

 DecodePredictionPlugin
 ----------------------

 The purpose of this plugin is to ensure that no branch/jump prediction was made for non branch/jump instructions.
-In case this is detected, the plugin will just flush the pipeline and set the fetch PC to redo everything, but this time with a "first prediction skip"
+In case this is detected, the plugin will :

+- schedule a "REDO trap" which will flush everything and make the CPU jump to the failed instruction
+- Make the predictor skip the first incoming prediction
+- Make the predictor unlearn the prediction entry which failed

 BranchPlugin
 ------------

-Placed in the execute pipeline, it will ensure that the branch prediction was correct, else it correct it.
-It also generate a learn interface.
+Placed in the execute pipeline, it will ensure that the branch predictions were correct, else it correct them.
+It also generate a learn interface to feed the LearnPlugin.

 LearnPlugin
 -----------